desult/steadystation/README.md

 ## Grid
 This module displays a collection of subpages as thumbnails with a title and an image.
 The image in the subpage's folder should be name sample.jpg to properly be found and display.

+## Feature
+A module with a title on the left, a body of text on the right and a background image.
+The title on left is durived from the page title.
+The paragraph on the right is durived from the page content, and the background image grabs an image named background.jpg in the same page folder.

 ## Video
 This module is designed to hold an embedded YouTube video.